TwitchPlaysPokemon/tpp-core/README.md

 4. Run the unit tests in all projects: `dotnet test`
 5. Build all the projects: `dotnet build`
 6. Run a specific C# project (CSPROJ file) in the source where PROJECT is the project file: `dotnet run --project PROJECT`.
 If you need to pass arguments, add `--` then your arguments.
-7. Generate portable runtimes for production use: `dotnet publish -c Release`
+7. Generate portable runtimes (assemblies) for production use: `dotnet publish -c Release`
-8. Run the runtime with `dotnet PROJECT.dll`
+8. Run the assembly with `dotnet PROJECT.dll`

 If your IDE does not support SLN files, use `dotnet sln` to manage the file to keep it in sync with the CSPROJ files in the repository.
-This file is for use with Visual Studio and MSBuild.
+This file is for use with Visual Studio, MSBuild, code completion, etc.

+## Source Overview

 TODO: tell the user about the example programs once they are written to show the architecture.

 ## Running

 TODO: describe how to run things

+### Example commands

+Checking the command line options of the Parrot service:

+    dotnet TPPCore.Service.Example.Parrot.dll --help

+Running the parrot service with configuration files:

+    dotnet TPPCore.Service.Example.Parrot.dll --log-config log4net.config --config service_common_config.yaml parrot_service_config.yaml

+Note that `--config` switch is not repeated for each configuration filename.

 ## I want to contribute